Although often overlooked as a first line of support when matching workers with jobs, the case for degree completion is strong. Degree completion is:

 Degree completion is effective for clients:

-Clients who complete college benefit from individual prosperity, family economic security, and local economic development.
-Graduates feel great, not just for completing a life goal, but for being a better prepared job seeker and employee.
+Clients who finish college benefit from individual prosperity, family economic security, and local economic development.
+Graduates feel great, not just because they have completed a life goal, but because they have become better prepared job seekers and employees.

-To meet the growing needs of the United States workforce, the nation must steadily increase the number of college graduates each year until 2025.
-By 2018, for example, 60% of all jobs in US will require a postsecondary education of some sort, but presently only 38% of working Americans have a postsecondary associates, or higher degree.
+To meet the growing needs of the United States workforce, the nation must steadily increase the number of college graduates in the workforce each year until 2025.
+By 2018, for example, 60 percent of all jobs in US will require a postsecondary education of some sort, but presently only 38 percent of working Americans have a postsecondary or higher degree.
 If the nation does not place a high priority on degree completion, the US labor force will be short 23 million degree holders in 2018.
 (Learn more about the national case for degree completion.

 (back to top of page)

 Degree completion is necessary at the local level:

 Degree completion is possible with guidance from Workforce Centers:

 According to the Lumina Foundation for Education, 36 million adults (one out of every five working-age Americans -- or more than 22 percent of the national population) have significant college credit but still lack a degree.
 Many unemployed individuals in need of training are included in this category.
 Many such individuals, in the course of their lives, will visit workforce centers affiliated with the nation’s workforce development system.
 Through effective guidance, such workforce centers can serve as an important partner in an adult’s degree completion efforts.
 These centers can help to: